shrusti-ghela/data-512-project-COVID-analysis/README.md

 Analyzing some of the social aspects of the pandemic by conducting a human centered data science analysis of available COVID-19 data for one specific County of the United States - Will County, Illinois.

 Question:
 How did masking policies change the progression of confirmed COVID-19 cases from February 1, 2020 through October 1, 2021?

+Part-1.ipynb - Code for exploring, analysis and visulaization of datasets.

+visualization.png - Visualization of analysis of assigned county.

  ### Data:

  - The RAW_us_confirmed_cases.csv file from the Kaggle repository of John Hopkins University COVID-19 data.
 This data is updated daily.
 You can use any revision of this dataset posted after October 1, 2022.
 - The CDC dataset of masking mandates by county.
 Note that the CDC stopped collecting this policy information in September 2021.
 - The New York Times mask compliance survey data.

-visualization.png: Visualization of analysis of assigned county.

-Part-1.ipynb - Code for exploring, analysis and visulaization of datasets.